 By default, Algolia doesn’t apply Re-Ranking on empty searches.
 You can enable Re-Ranking for empty searches that are filtered on a certain facet value.

-There are a few prerequisites to set up before you can leverage Dynamic Re-Ranking to improve your relevance automatically.
+There are a few prerequisites to set up before you can leverage AI Re-Ranking to improve your relevance automatically.

 Click and conversion events